FrederickPu/dapp-playground/zk-comment-section/README.md

 possess, including:
 - An allowlist over salarymen.
 - Check that each address only sends a single variable.
-- Sort message by integer size before concatonating them in order to ensure that who commented what can't be inferred by looking at the posting order.
+- Sort messages by integer size before concatonating them in order to ensure that who commented what can't be inferred by looking at the posting order.